hobarthackerspace/hobarthackerspace.github.io/README.md

 This repository serves as the source for the HHS public web site: <https://hobarthackerspace.org.au/>.

-The repository exists under a [Github Free for Organizations](https://docs.github.com/en/get-started/learning-about-github/githubs-products#github-free-for-organizations) account.
+The repository exists under a [GitHub Free for Organizations](https://docs.github.com/en/get-started/learning-about-github/githubs-products#github-free-for-organizations) account.
 Essentially that means that we get it for free, subject to all content being publicly available.
 The account login ID is 'hobarthackerspace' with a registered email address of 'github@hobarthackerspace.org.au'.
 For the password, see our [Bitwarden](https://vault.bitwarden.com/) repository.